SystemsApproach/ops/arch.rst

 .. [#] Confusingly, Kubernetes adopts generic terminology, such as
        “cluster” and “service”, and gives it very specific meaning.
-In Kubernetes-speak, a “cluster” is a logical domain in which Kubernetes manages a set of containers.
+In Kubernetes-speak, a “cluster” is a logical domain in which Kubernetes manages a set of containers and a "service" is an externally visible end-point for an application.
 This “Kubernetes cluster” may have a one-to-one relationship with an underlying physical cluster, but it is also possible that a Kubernetes cluster is instantiated inside a datacenter, as one of potentially thousands of such logical clusters.
 And as we'll see in a later chapter, even an ACE edge site sometimes hosts more than one Kubernetes cluster (e.g., one running production services and one used for trial deployments of new services).